rezaadle/mini-web-blog/README.md

-# My Web Project
+# Mini Web Blog
-Some web development practices for my project.
+Some web development practices for a blog.